 Look at this, Snerdley.

-Look at this, the International Herald Tribunality.
+Look at this: the International Herald Tribune.

 It's actually a story from the New York Times by Tom Shanker.

-U.S. ready is a possible blockade.
+U.S. Ready's a possible blockade.

 First suggested on this program Monday, ladies and gentlemen.

-U.S. ready.
+U.S. Ready.

 This is of North Korea.